ReivenIV/Philosophers_dinner/README.md

 Ref proyects :
 - https://github.com/zelhajou/ft_unix_philosophers?tab=readme-ov-file
 - https://github.com/MarkosComK/42-Philosophers
-- https://github.com/mcombeau/philosophers (big thaks to: mcombeau)
+- https://github.com/mcombeau/philosophers (big thanks to: mcombeau)

 ## Tools
 - Usefull source to visualize the outputs.
-Be carefull is not perfect nor precice (check the issues) still a usefull source: https://nafuka11.github.io/philosophers-visualizer/ i used in every test to understand the behavior of my project.
+Be carefull is not perfect nor precice (check the issues) still a usefull tool: https://nafuka11.github.io/philosophers-visualizer/ i used in almost every test to understand the behavior of my project.
+And for the thinking behavior.